Skip to main content

 Duration:

-Ready for some more inspiration?
-The next architectural gem is the disused zinc mines in Allmannajuvet.
-Here, world-renowned Swiss architect Peter Zumthor has designed a spectacular facility that conveys the exciting mining history.
-You can join a guided tour of the mines, visit the gallery or enjoy a bite to eat in the summer café.
+Ready for a bit more inspiration?
+The next architectural gem is the abandoned zinc mines in Allmannajuvet gorge, where the world-renowned Swiss architect Peter Zumthor has designed a spectacular facility that conveys the fascinating history of the mines.
+You can join a guided tour of the mines, visit the gallery or grab a bite to eat in the summer café.

-Take in the beautiful high-mountain scenery as you drive over Saudafjellet.
-Flesefossen waterfall is a natural stop before continuing to Nesflaten.
-The Norwegian architect Geir Grung designed the power station, the Energy Hotel and the housing estate in connection with the development of the power station in the 1960s, which is now regarded as Norway's best preserved example of functionalist style.
+Take in the beautiful mountain scenery as you drive over Saudafjellet mountain.
+Flesefossen waterfall is a natural place to stop before continuing on to the village of Nesflaten.
+In connection with the development of the hydroelectric power plant in the 1960s, the Norwegian architect Geir Grung designed the power station, Energihotellet and the residential area, which are now considered Norway's best-preserved examples of functionalist architecture.

-Visit the Guggedalsloftet, dated 1281, and the cluster yard Litunet from the 17th and 19th centuries, before ending the architecture tour at the beautiful Høse Bridge in corten steel, which crosses Suldalslågen on Sand.
+Visit Guggedalsloftet, dating from 1281, and the farm cluster Litunet, dating from the 18th and 19th centuries, before concluding your architecture round trip on the beautiful Høsebrua bridge.
+The corten steel bridge crosses Suldalslågen river at Sand.

 5.